Jack Whyman

 In 1983, the General Council of the Trades Union Congress was reorganised, with the AEU guaranteed four seats, and Whyman was given one of them.
 Although he was dropped the following year, he was reappointed in 1985.
 He was also prominent in the Confederation of Shipbuilding and Engineering Unions, serving as its president in 1989/90.

-Whyman retired from his trade union posts in 1990, being replaced on the AEU's executive by the more radical Roger Butler.
+Whyman retired from his trade union posts in 1990, being replaced on the AEU's executive by the left-winger Roger Butler.